dr. VGM (Vincent) LinderhofEnvironmental and water resources economist

 - Support to decision-making through economic analyses on water and environmental policy programs at national and international level;

-- Evaluation of economic instruments in water and environmental policies (water pricing, taxation and payment for ecosystem services, incentives);
+- Evaluation of economic instruments in water, environmental and nutrition policies (water pricing, taxation and payment for ecosystem services, incentives);

-- Scenario analysis for water, agriculture and climate change including the nexus of food security-energy-water;
+- Scenario analysis for water, food and climate change including the nexus of food security-energy-water;

 - Cost effectiveness and cost benefit analyses of measures and programs of measures for the water and environmental policies (water, climate change and waste).